soskek/ROCStory_skipthought_baseline/README.md

 and it raise this task's baseline to 0.665 on test split and 0.682 on validation split.
 I expect it be a more precise evaluation criteria for proposed approaches in future.

+P.S.
+Parts of this repository are introduced in the paper, "An RNN-based Binary Classifier for the Story Cloze Test." by Melissa Roemmele, Sosuke Kobayashi, Naoya Inoue, and Andrew Gordon.

 ## Setup